alienp4nda/code-for-kids/content/python/beginner_tutorial/variables.md

 ```python
 greeting = "Hi"
 ```
 You'll notice that if you run this code it seems like it doesn't do anything.
 However, it is in fact setting the variable `greeting` to the value `"Hi"`.
-In Thonny, select the View menu then select Variables.
+In Thonny,
+{{<snippet "instructions/variables_pane.md">}}.
  This will open a new pane to the right of the main editor.
 Now you should see `greeting` under the Name column and `"Hi"` under the Value column.

 Now before running the next example I want you think about what you expect the code to do.
 ```python